LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 DICOM supports technical interoperability at the physical tool layer (by defining network protocols such as Transmission Control Protocol/Internet Protocol (TCP/IP)), syntactic interoperability (by its message formats), and—to some extent—semantic interoperability (by an underlying information model).

 DICOM defines not only file and message formats for all types of medical imaging modalities (e.g., computed tomography, digital X-ray, magnetic resonance imaging, ultrasound, nuclear medicine imaging), but also a network protocol at the physical tool layer with a set of well-defined network services.
-These services permit, for example, an imaging modality to retrieve a “worklist” describing the patients to be examined from the RIS, to transmit the images and X-ray dose information created during an examination to the PACS, to confirm that the images have been archived successfully (and can thus be deleted locally), and to notify the RIS that the imaging procedure has been completed.
+These services permit, for example, an imaging modality to retrieve a "worklist" describing the patients to be examined from the RIS, to transmit the images and X-ray dose information created during an examination to the PACS, to confirm that the images have been archived successfully (and can thus be deleted locally), and to notify the RIS that the imaging procedure has been completed.
 Other services permit a diagnostic workstation to retrieve current and prior imaging studies, to print a hardcopy on a medical printer, or to store a report and results of measurements performed on the images.
 Unlike HL7 V2, the DICOM standard defines a complete network protocol stack (based on TCP/IP, Sect.
 3.10.2) using efficient binary encoding and, optionally, image compression techniques.
 The capabilities of two communicating systems (such as the services and encodings supported by both systems) are dynamically negotiated whenever a new network connection is initiated, which permits a tight integration because systems can to some degree adapt to the capabilities of their communication peers.